HITECHCRIME/HC_SG141_MOTHxSatsu/README.md

 still craving for more

 discovered the limelight
 inside pretending to show
-me to way to atone for missed(?)
+the way to atone for missed(?) opportunities i can still get ahold i don't control

 que (IT) tal tu odioooo
 right el dioooo